 • The dataset is too small.
 AI models require sufficient training data to generalize.
 Below certain thresholds (which vary by model type), simpler rule-based systems outperform ML.

 • The maintenance cost is underestimated.
-AI features require ongoing monitoring, retraining, and drift correction.
-Budget 20-30% of initial development cost annually for maintenance.
+AI features require ongoing monitoring, retraining or prompt iteration, and drift correction.
+Teams that budget only for the first release usually misprice the work.

 • The compliance requirements are unclear.
 Healthcare, finance, and legal domains have specific constraints on how AI-generated outputs can inform decisions.
-The average remediation cost when compliance issues surface post-launch is 4-7x the cost of designing for compliance upfront.
+If the approval model is not clear before launch, the remediation cost usually arrives later and hurts more.

 • The team does not have the skills to evaluate what it’s buying.
 AI vendor claims are difficult to validate without domain knowledge.
-Teams that cannot score “how does this model perform on our specific data” are at significant risk of buying something that does not work as represented.
+Teams that cannot answer “how does this perform on our workflow and our data” are at significant risk of buying something that does not work as represented.

-About 30-40% of projects that come to arsum as AI projects are better served by a simpler technical approach.
-We say so upfront, because a project that fails delivers no return regardless of how sophisticated the technology was.
+In practice, some projects that arrive labeled as AI work are better served by a simpler technical approach.
+A project that fails delivers no return regardless of how sophisticated the technology was.

 How to Evaluate AI Features Before Building